Is Romance in the Air? INFJ Meets ISTP

 Because both types are shy about expressing their feelings toward each other in words, they look for other ways to show their affection, such as finding gifts that will please the partner.
 They offer to cook, run errands, and do other practical favors.
 They prefer to show their feelings through actions rather than words.
 They don’t often speak words of love to each other, because they believe that the things they do together convey the message.
 The way they talk about their relationship is likely to be subtle and indirect.
 The words “I love you” don’t come easily.
 It’s easier to say, “Let’s eat at this restaurant again soon.”

-If one partner decides to leave the other, the rejected ISTP is quiet about his or her suffering.
-ISTPs don’t give up easily on their relationships unless the facts make it obvious that the partnership won’t work out.
 A rejected INFJ may take longer to recover from a broken romance and be reluctant to take the risk to move on.

 Home Life